LEAGUE7QC/LEAGUE7QC.github.io/docs/moderation-guidelines.md

 - All moderators must acknowledge and agree to any changes

 Remember, the goal of moderation is to maintain a positive community environment while preserving the integrity of team participation and league operations.
 Always err on the side of caution and consult with fellow moderators when in doubt.

+> ⚠️ The following section is entirely satirical and was added for fun.
+Please refer to sections 1-9 for actual moderation rules.

+## 10. Carddi Protocol
+The `@where is carddi?` role exists to summon carddi to any situation that requires unnecessary escalation, unsolicited commentary, or devastatingly accurate roasts.
+It shall be used whenever a witty comeback no one asked for is needed, a punchline delivered with zero remorse, or someone to say what everyone was thinking but funnier.

+### 10.1 When to Ping
+- A conflict is resolving too peacefully
+- Someone needs to be mocked and no one is stepping up
+- The vibe is too wholesome
+- You want to see what happens

+### 10.2 When NOT to Ping
+- Never.
+There is no wrong time.

+### 10.3 What to Expect
+Carddi will arrive within 30 seconds to 3 hours depending on how much the situation doesn't concern him Upon arrival, carddi may:
+- Make it worse
+- Make it funny
+- Make it worse in a funny way
+- Leave without comment (rare)

+### 10.4 Appeal Process
+There is no appeal.
+You pinged him.
+This is your fault now.